Nancy 11

 Nancy 11 is the eleventh studio album by Lebanese singer Nancy Ajram.
 It was released on July 17, 2025, by In2Musica, four years after its predecessor Nancy 10 (2021).

-The album reached the top ten in Lebanon, Yemen, Jordan, Algeria, Tunisia, Oman, Egypt, Saudi Arabia, Kuwait, Bahrain, Finland, Turkmenistan and Qatar, and peaked at number one in Lebanon, Yemen, Algeria, Saudi Arabia and Qatar.

 Background and content

 Ajram first disclosed that she was working on a new album in September 2024.
 The release date for the album had to be postponed due to the ongoing Middle Eastern crisis.
 She later discussed the album publicly on the sidelines of the 20th Mawazine music festival in Morocco.
 On July 11, 2025, she announced the release date for Nancy 11 as July 17, 2025.
 On her official Instagram account, Ajram published a video featuring a remix of the album's songs.
 On YouTube, each song was released along with a lyric video and visuals showing Ajram in different looks.
 The album clips managed to garner engagement on social media.
 According to its designer, the album's cover was meant to "reflect the maturity Nancy has reached on the artistic, physical, and mental levels".
-The album includes 11 songs ranging from romantic, rhythmic, and dramatic, reflecting an artistic evolution in Ajram's musical choices and lyrics.
+A love letter to her husband, children, and her fans, the album includes 11 songs ranging from rhythmic to romantic and dramatic, reflecting the personal and media attention surrounding Ajram following the 2020 home intrusion incident and subsequent divorce rumors.